Iran's Economic Losses and the Nuclear Deal

 There are talks of invoking the ‘Blocking Statute’ to preserve the interests of European companies in Iran by banning them from complying with US sanctions.
 This will be supplemented with other EU measures like “promotion of government-financed trade with Iran, direct investment through the European Investment Bank (EIB), and bypassing US dollar by making special Euro-denominated oil and gas transactions with Iran’s Central Bank.”

-US sanctions provide businesses operating in Iran with a 60-120 day wind-up period and the strain on the European business sentiment is already starting to show with reports of the Danish shipping company Maersk and Peugeot owner PSA backing out of their joint ventures in Iran.
+US sanctions provide businesses operating in Iran with a 60-120 day wind-up period and the strain on European business sentiment is already starting to show with reports of the Danish shipping company Maersk and Peugeot owner PSA backing out of their joint ventures in Iran.

 Chinese and Russian Support to Preserve the Deal

 At this point, it seems highly unlikely that China or Russia will be able to cushion Iran’s economic losses.
-Even though China is Iran’s biggest trade partner and bilateral trade saw an increase of almost 24 per cent in 2017, trade with Iran accounted for only 1 per cent of China’s total foreign trade with other countries in 2017.
+Even though China is Iran’s biggest trade partner and bilateral trade saw an increase of almost 24 per cent in 2017, China’s trade with Iran accounted for only 1 per cent of China’s total foreign trade with other countries in 2017.
 Moreover, China’s trade with Iran is heavily oil-dominated, with China’s main item of import from Iran being only oil.